 Since people with learning difficulties often perform better with alternative methods of learning, they may fall behind in a typical classroom setting.
 This is especially common if their differences in learning have not yet been recognised.

-When a learning difficulty first presents in childhood, many children do not understand why they are not performing to the same levels as their peers.
-This can impact a child’s wellbeing and lead to issues with confidence and self-esteem.
+When a learning difficulty first presents in childhood, many children do not understand why they are not performing at the same levels as their peers.
+This can impact a child’s well-being and lead to issues with confidence and self-esteem.

 If you believe you or a loved one may have a learning difficulty, early intervention is important.
 Getting the support of your health visitor and GP is often the first step.
 They can provide further guidance and refer you to a specialist if necessary.